vstrien/MCW-Migrate-EDW-to-Azure-SQL-Data-Warehouse/Hands-on lab/HOL unguided - Migrate EDW to Azure SQL Data Warehouse.md

 #### Exit criteria

--   A Storage Account in the same region as your SQL Server virtual machine with a container to hold data being migrated.
+-   A Storage Account in the same region as your SQL Server virtual machine with a container to hold data being migrated

 ### Task 4: Create an Azure SQL Data Warehouse